checkcheckzz/coding-questions/README.md

 coding-problems
 ===============
 Besides the Cracking the Coding Interview, Leetcode OJ and GeeksforGeeks, here are some other interesting coding problem.
 They come from interview, discussion from mitbbs and blogs I read.
-Some solutions are not my original work.
+Some solutions are NOT my original work.

 Most code style follows [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml#Local_Variables).

-Total Number (not including the special topics at last): about 160.
+Total Number (not including the special topics at last): about 168 (90 done).

-Although I try to run every program in IDE, bug may exist because the test cases are usually not enough.
+Although I try to run every program in IDE, bugs may exist because the test cases are usually not enough.
+Welcome to write comments.

 ===============